Perceptual spaces and their symmetries: The geometry of color space: Discussion

-This paper embraces the conceptual framework first introduced by \citet{Resnikoff1974}, and recently reviewed by \citet{Provenzi2020}, in which color is understood as a property of classes of equivalence in the space of pairs ``$\mathrm{stimulus} \sslash \mathrm{surround}$''.
-This framework was based on the observation that surrounds modify the chromaticity of stimuli.
+This paper constructs a notion of distance from a Riemannian geometry in a perceptual space, such that the symmetries governing the mapping of sensory stimuli to percepts are most simply revealed.
+It does so in color space, as an example of a perceptual space in which the discriminability of neighboring stimuli does not depend linearly on notions of distance defined in terms of simple quantities derived from the physical stimulus.
+Our work embraces the conceptual framework first introduced by \cite{Resnikoff1974}, and recently reviewed by \cite{Provenzi2020}, in which color is understood as a property of classes of equivalence in the space of stimulus-surround pairs.
+This framework was based on the observation that colored surrounds modify the appearance of chromatic stimuli.
 Our starting point was the assumption that, far away from the borders of color space, the perceptual effect of a given surround on a given stimulus is governed by a universal law.
-Here, ``universal'' means that a notion of distance $d(\bm{x}_1 \sslash \bm{b}_1, \bm{x}_2 \sslash \bm{b}_2)$ between classes exists, such that
+Here, ``universal'' means that a notion of distance $d$ between classes exists, such that